endyyx/sfwcl/README.md

 #### Preparation:
 - Install CMake
-- Install 7-zip (optional, used for creating .pak file)
 - Download source code from this GitHub repository and unpack it somewhere
 - Create empty build directory
 - Create another one if you want to build 64-bit version too (only 64-bit DLLs are needed)